mindyh/mindyh.github.io/_projects/2014-09-18-tetrisbot.md

 ## Simulation
 Before working with the actual robot, we ran everything in simulation using the SCL library.
 We have 4 tasks.
 The first one is located at the end-effector to control position.
 The other three are slightly offset 0.1 away from the first task in the x, y, and z directions respectively.
 These last three tasks are used to orient the end-effector.

 Each of these tasks are controlled with a dynamic controller in task space.
-We apply a torque T = J' * ( M * (kp*(x_des - x) - kv*dx) + p).
-We originally wanted to account for centrifugal/coriolis forces as well (essentially recreate the gotoController from the last homework), but according to some documentation in SCL this may cause instabilities.
+We apply a torque $$T = J' * ( M * (kp*(x_des - x) - kv*dx) + p)$$.
+We originally wanted to account for centrifugal/coriolis forces as well (essentially recreate the `gotoController` from the last homework), but according to some documentation in SCL this may cause instabilities.
 However, we do not anticipate our robot moving so quickly that the centrifugal/coriolis forces will be a large issue.

 We then hooked up a python script of a Tetris game to the simulation so that we could watch the robot carry out the actions as we sent them.
 The result is below.

 <iframe width="560" height="315" src="//www.youtube.com/embed/qj0kO32QrGA" frameborder="0" allowfullscreen></iframe>

-You can see all of our code [on GitHub](https://github.com/sgibbs409/tetrisbot).

 The edges of viable workspace were found via trial and error, and we created the gameboard within that space.